ISIS dumped up to 12,000 people in mass graves, U.N. says

 Drone footage shows devastating destruction in MosulJuly 12, 201701:23

-The United Nations estimates between 6,000-12,000 bodies are contained in the 202 graves documented in Tuesday's report.
+The United Nations estimates that 6,000 to 12,000 bodies are contained in the 202 graves documented in the report.

 But exact numbers were difficult to establish, it said, since only 28 mass graves have been excavated so far, with just 1,258 bodies exhumed.